West China Medical Center: History

 In 1951 the school was renamed to West China University and then to Sichuan Medical College in 1953.
 In 1985 the school changed its name to West China University of Medical Sciences.
 It merged with Sichuan University in 2000 and became the West China Medical Center of Sichuan University.

 Overview

 West China Medical Center of Sichuan University is situated in Chengdu, in the downtown area on the banks of Jin River.
-As one of the top five medical schools in China, the Center consists of five colleges:
+As one of the top five medical schools in China, the Center consists of five schools: